 Passengers waiting at Centrepoint ferry pier for the ferry to Koh Chang.
 Centrepoint has a long pier reaching almost 400 metres into the sea.
 The ticket office is at the start of the pier and there is a shuttle service

-The Centrepoint pier on Koh Chang is located a couple of Kilometres south of the busier Ao Sapporot pier.
+The Centrepoint pierr on Koh Chang is located a couple of kilometres south of the busier Ao Sapporot pier.
 As you can see from the video, it’s a bit more run down.
 There are refreshments available and a couple of

 This video is a few years old – you’ll see how the ferry piers at Centrepoint on the mainland and on Koh Chang have changed over the years.
 However, the ferry service remains the same.
 Vehicle ferries depart every

-A little different from the other videos as this shows one of the Koh Chang ferries sailing from Koh Chang to the Trat mainland.
-The pier on Koh Chang is called ‘Ao Sapporot’ ( pineapple pier ) Possibly a throwback
+A little different from the other videos as this shows one of a Koh Chang ferry sailing from Koh Chang to the Trat mainland.
+The pier on Koh Chang is called ‘Ao Sapporot’ ( pineapple pier ) Possibly a throwback to

 Another video of the Koh Chang Car Ferry.
 Enjoy the journey!
 This video of the ferry is from 2011 but the ferries shown are the same as those in use today.